Fang people

-The Fang people, also known as Fãn or Pahouin, are a Bantu ethnic group found in Equatorial Guinea, northern Gabon, and southern Cameroon.
+The Fang people, also known as Fãn or Pahouin, are an ethnic group found in Equatorial Guinea, northern Gabon, and southern Cameroon.
+Some Fang also live in the Republic of the Congo.
 Representing about 85% of the total population of Equatorial Guinea, concentrated in the Río Muni region, the Fang people are its largest ethnic group.
 The Fang are also the largest ethnic group in Gabon, making up about a quarter of the population.

 Language

 The Fang people speak the Fang language, also known as Pahouin or Pamue or Pangwe.
 The language is a Northwest Bantu language belonging to the Niger-Congo family of languages.
 The Fang language is similar and intelligible with languages spoken by Beti-Pahuin peoples, namely the Beti people to their north and the Bulu people in central.
 Their largest presence is in the southern regions, up to the Ogooué River estuary where anthropologists refer them also as "Fang proper".

 They have preserved their history largely through a musical oral tradition.
 Many Fang people are fluent in Spanish, French, German and English, a tradition of second language they developed during the Spanish colonial rule in Equatorial Guinea, the French colonial rule in Gabon and the German-later-French colonial rule in Cameroon.